radiolondra/The_Guardian-Advanced_Network_Filtering/README.md

 To define which domains and IP addresses should be blocked, *ANF* uses a simple text file with a (big and daily mantained) list of domains to block.

-*The Guardian* extension has the ability to control *ANF* by sending it one of the commands predefined during the design phase.
+*The Guardian* extension has the ability to control *ANF* by sending it one of the commands defined during the design phase.
 Currently, *The Guardian* offers the ability to enable, disable, and request the status of *ANF* using a section of its *Popup*.
 In future versions of *The Guardian*, other commands will be added, such as the ability to add/remove personal domains in the *ANF*  blacklist.

 *The Guardian* uses the **NativeMessaging** API to interface with *ANF*, interfacing with a custom **NativeMessagingHost** created ad hoc.
 The NativeMessagingHost sends commands to and receives responses from *ANF*.